CeCe Peniston: Plastic surgery

-Misunderstanding with Monica

-American R&B singer Monica, whose first two singles made her the youngest recording act to ever have two consecutive chart-topping hits on the U.S. Billboard Top R&B Singles chart in 1995 was interviewed by a gossip blog in 2008.
-The young singer outspokenly talked about her professional life, upcoming wedding as well as her past relationships.
-During the interview she recalled her manager-cousin Melinda asking CeCe Peniston, "who was huge at that time", if Monica could sing for her.
-Monica remembered Peniston being "rude" and doing "everything she possibly could while I sang", and that she was "devastated" by the experience.

-A friend of Peniston had brought the article to her attention later, and she responded to Monica via the social networking website MySpace.com, saying that she did not recall the event but wanted to apologize for it, saying she had always encouraged and supported children and speculating that she may have been distracted by her staff at the time.
-Peniston said "At that time I was young and still pretty new to the industry myself, and so I hadn't learned how to balance everything just yet.
-It really hurts me that I made you feel like that."
-Monica thanked her for the apology, and for caring "after all the years have passed".

 Charity work

 LOTS alias CeCe Peniston Youth Foundation

 Originally in 1997, singer, along with her friend Heather, founded the CeCe Peniston Youth Foundation to help raise funds for many other organizations, particularly those concerned with HIV/AIDS, women and children in need, hunger and the equality of mankind.
-After the September 11, 2001 tragedy, Michael Jackson requested her presence for his "United We Stand" concert to benefit the families of 9/11.
+After the September 11 attacks, Michael Jackson requested her presence for his "United We Stand" concert to benefit the families of 9/11.
 She has also blazed two tracks ("The Christmas Song" and "What a Wonderful World) on the albums Merry Arizona II and Merry Arizona 97, with proceeds going to multiple sclerosis.
 She had been requested to perform for U.S. troops on the U.S.S.
 Dwight D. Eisenhower in 1993, and has continued to travel to entertain the U.S. troops overseas since.

 Later in 2006, the foundation was to be re-named as the LOTS Foundation (Lifting Others To Succeed), after her statement in the interview for 5 Mag in June the same year, and she was planning doing a benefit for cancer research, because of her father, a cancer survivor.